anse

 100. A sunset perched at Friche la Belle de Mai

 Okay, it's not a secret.
 But it's always magical.
-Heading up to the rooftop of Friche for a DJ set, an exhibition, or just a drink with friends guarantees you'll see Marseille light up in pink right before your eyes.
+Going up to the rooftop at Friche for a DJ set, an exhibition, or just a drink with friends guarantees you'll see Marseille turn pink right before your eyes.

-This is the secret hideout for the locals in Marseille!
-A charming wooden guinguette, tucked away in a little alley in Roucas Blanc, surrounded by a cabanon, a suspended terrace, and lemon trees.
-People come here for the chill vibe, the small concerts, and the homemade cocktails.
+It's the hideout of the Marseillais!
+A wooden guinguette, tucked away in a little alley in Roucas Blanc, surrounded by cabins, a suspended terrace, and lemon trees.
+You come here for the chill vibe, the live music, and the homemade cocktails.
 No WiFi, no stress.
-Just sunshine and good friends.
+Just sunshine and friends.